galacticoder/ai_call/README.md

 - `stability` and `similarity_boost`: Adjust voice settings in the data dictionary.
 - `sender_email`, `sender_password`, and `recipient_email`: Configure email details for sending the AI output.

-**Note:** Make sure to use secure methods to handle sensitive information like API keys and email credentials.
+**Note:** Make sure to not show anyone else sensitive information like API keys.

 ## Important Notes